We approach fluid dynamics simulation differently depending upon our client need. AC Principle Dan Faulkner shares a new option for CFD.

 Fluid inertance | Inductance | Mass |

-Putting SPICE freeware to work: LTspice simulator
+Putting SPICE Freeware to Work

-Thankfully, freely-available SPICE software was plentiful and perfect for our task.
+Thankfully, SPICE software was freely available, plentiful, and perfect for our task.
 SPICE-based simulation programs have been a staple of electrical engineering design for almost 50 years, and most circuit design software has some form of SPICE built in.

 We chose to use LTspice, a standalone SPICE simulator program, for a number of reasons:

-> Available at no cost
+- Available at no cost

-> Simple, intuitive, and easy to use – even for casual and first-time users
+- Simple, intuitive, and easy to use – even for casual and first-time users

-> In use around the world, with active online help resources and forums
+- In use around the world, with active online help resources and forums

-Choosing the right equations
+Choosing the Right Equations

 The resulting units sometimes looked weird: our capacitances were on the order of 10-12, and inductances were 1010, but we got used to it!

-Defining the subcircuits
+Defining the Subcircuits

 The SPICE model had three subcircuits:

-> The second subcircuit covered the motor in the mechanical domain: torque, speed, rotor friction, and rotor inertia.
+- The second subcircuit covered the motor in the mechanical domain: torque, speed, rotor friction, and rotor inertia.

-> The third and final subcircuit simulated the fluidic domain: pressures, flows, tubing, and the rotation-to-flow behavior of the pump.
+- The third and final subcircuit simulated the fluidic domain: pressures, flows, tubing, and the rotation-to-flow behavior of the pump.

 It turned out that the LTspice software was powerful enough to meet our needs without being overwhelming.